-A syllabus is a plan showing the subjects and/or books to be studied in a particular course, especially a course that leads to an examination1.
-When there is substantial similarity between syllabi it opens the opportunity to harmonise common principles of education and training.
-The transposition of European Union Directive 2013/55/EC2 (The Recognition of Professional Qualifications) into member states' national laws in January 2016 reflected that whilst there is demand for highly qualified individuals across the Union there is also disparity in their distribution3.
-In creating a mechanism for mutual recognition of professional qualifications the Directive:
+A syllabus is a plan showing the subjects and/or books to be studied in a particular course, especially a course that leads to an examination [1].
+When there is substantial similarity between syllabi, it opens the opportunity to harmonise common principles of education and training.
+The transposition of European Union (EU) Directive 2013/55/EC [2] (The Recognition of Professional Qualifications) into member states' national laws in January 2016 reflected that although there is demand for highly qualified individuals across the Union, there is also disparity in their distribution [3].
+In creating a mechanism for mutual recognition of professional qualifications, the directive

-- supports individuals seeking unhindered free professional movement across EU borders - helps catalyse a more equitable distribution of human resource and services across the Union - can obviate the need for member states to impose 'compensation measures' (e.g. retraining, new qualifications, aptitude tests, adaptation periods) on each others' professionals which may needlessly delay and deter migration.
+- supports individuals seeking unhindered free professional movement across EU borders - helps catalyse a more equitable distribution of human resource and services across the Union - can obviate the need for member states to impose "compensation measures" (e.g. retraining, new qualifications, aptitude tests and adaptation periods) on each other's professionals, which may needlessly delay and deter migration.

-Whilst the 'sectoral' professions (e.g. doctors, nurses, midwives) already enjoy many aspects of free migration there are over 600 professions across the Union for whom migration is restricted through lack of mutual recognition of qualifications.
-In recognising that safeguards need to be in place to ensure consumer and health protection in host/receiving states the Directive allows member states to decide on a common set of knowledge, skills and competences that are needed to pursue a given profession through introducing Common Training Frameworks (CTFs).
+Although the "sectoral" professions (e.g. doctors, nurses and midwives) already enjoy many aspects of free migration, there are over 600 professions across the Union for whom migration is restricted through lack of mutual recognition of qualifications.
+In recognising that safeguards need to be in place to ensure consumer and health protection in host/receiving states, the directive allows member states to decide on a common set of knowledge, skills and competences that are needed to pursue a given profession through introducing Common Training Frameworks (CTFs).
 Professionals who have gained their qualifications under a CTF will be able to have these recognised automatically without further compensation measures (for example, periods of adaptation or aptitude tests) being imposed.

-In proposing a CTF for 'Specialists in Laboratory Medicine' an underpinning building block is an up to date, representative syllabus that outlines the specialist skills, knowledge and competencies required for directing laboratory medicine services.
-In acknowledging that a CTF does not replace national programmes for education and training (unless a member state decides otherwise under national law) it is recognised that the overlap in scope of practice is sufficiently extensive to allow a common syllabus to be described as the European Federation of Clinical Chemistry and Laboratory Medicine position statement for education and training.
-Whilst the fourth version of the syllabus4 built on the specialist's generic skills, knowledge and competencies the fifth version expands on individual discipline requirements in clinical chemistry/ immunology, haematology, blood transfusion, microbiology/virology, genetics and in vitro fertilisation.
-For the first time also the authors have provided guidance on the shape of a training programme and the resource allocation required by trainees, their supervisors and institutions.
+In proposing a CTF for non-medical "Specialists in Laboratory Medicine", an underpinning building block is an up-to-date, representative syllabus that outlines the specialist skills, knowledge and competencies required for directing laboratory medicine services.
+In acknowledging that a CTF does not replace national programmes for education and training (unless a member state decides otherwise under national law), it is recognised that the overlap in scope of practise is sufficiently extensive to allow a common syllabus to be described as the European Federation of Clinical Chemistry and Laboratory Medicine's position statement for education and training.
+The fourth version of the syllabus [4] was built on the specialist's generic skills, knowledge and competencies, whereas the fifth version expands on individual discipline requirements in clinical chemistry/immunology, haematology, blood transfusion, microbiology/virology, genetics and in vitro fertilisation.
+For the first time also, the authors have provided guidance on the shape of a training programme and the resource allocation required by trainees, their supervisors and institutions.